jannis-baum/bachelor-thesis/chapters/4-discussion.md

 allow curators to administer the Annotation Server's external data as well as to create, view, update and delete their \glspl{annotation} through a web interface.
-This eliminates the need for both the Google Sheet and for a second party involved in data administration and thereby solves the Annotation Server's problem of high communication complexity.
+This eliminates the need for both the Google Sheet and for a second party involved in data administration, and thereby solves the Annotation Server's problem of high communication complexity.

 With \glspl{annotation} inherently created on top of \gls{cpic} guidelines, the